Host An Event

 Please let your guests know that any donations will make a meaningful impact on our ability to free the innocent and to reform a criminal justice system that permits such injustices.
 Guests can donate online or by filling out and returning a donation sheet that you can download and distribute at the event.
 You can also create your own crowdfunding website to benefit IPMN by clicking here.

 Please return the email signup sheets and any donation pledges to the Minnesota Innocence Project.

 St. Paul, MN 55104

-Alternatively, you can scan these documents and email them to us.
+Alternatively, you can scan these documents and email us at email@example.com

 Sending your guests a thank you letter or email for attending and contributing.
-The Minnesota Innocence Project will also send a thank you note to those guests who were generous enough to make a donation.
+The Innocence Project of Minnesota will also send a thank you note to those guests who were generous enough to make a donation.